What is the Kingston Action for Happiness Get-Together?

-Following the Exploring What Matters Course, hosted at Gilpin House in 2016 the monthly Action for Happiness New Malden meetings were started.
+Following the Exploring What Matters Course, hosted at Gilpin House in 2016 the local monthly Action for Happiness New Malden meetings were started.
 These were held for two years at 20:00 on the first Thursday of each month, following the weekly 18:30 Mindfulness Practice meeting.
 From September 2018 these were merged with the new Kingston upon Thames Action for Happiness Get-Togethers, hosted by the National Director of Action for Happiness.
 Mark Williamson.

 LIVE LIFE MINDFULLY